 Stanford Children's Health Staff

-Anne DeBattista is a nurse practitioner and the program manager of Developmental-Behavioral Pediatrics at Lucile Packard Children’s Hospital at Stanford.
-She received her Masters of Science degree and completed the Pediatric and School Health Nurse Practitioner programs at University of California San Francisco (UCSF).
-She is currently enrolled in a PhD program at UCSF.
-Anne has two national board certifications through the Pediatric Nursing Certification Board, in Pediatrics, and in Mental-Behavioral Health.
-Anne is an active participant in national organizations; she is the Chair of the Nurse Practitioner Special Interest (SIG) Group for the Society of Developmental-Behavioral Pediatrics and Co-chair of the Developmental Behavioral Mental Health SIG for the National Association for Pediatric Nurse Practitioners.
+Dr. DeBattista is a pediatric nurse practitioner and the department manager of Developmental-Behavioral Pediatrics at Stanford Children's Health.
+She received both her Masters of Science degree and doctoral degree at University of California San Francisco (UCSF).
+Her doctoral dissertation was a longitudinal multilevel analysis of factors that influence behavioral outcomes of children born prematurely.
+Anne has two national board certifications through the Pediatric Nursing Certification Board, in Pediatrics and in Mental-Behavioral Health.
+Anne is an active participant in national organizations; she is on the Executive Board of the Society of Developmental and Behavioral Pediatrics and has had leadership roles in the National Association of Pediatric Nurse Practitioners (NAPNAP).
+Anne has a longstanding history of community leadership with San Mateo County First 5 (Preemie Project and Watch Me Grow Medical–Community Collaborations) and Santa Cruz County First 5 Neurodevelopmental Foster Care program.

 Megan Allen, PhD